 It’s this guy:

-A male-presenting person in late middle age wearing a dark square hat with a row of colorful ornaments hanging from the front and back brim and an dark blue-grey robe with embroidery and a red panel in front, with a white robe underneath and red boots.
+A male-presenting person in late middle age wearing a dark square hat with a row of colorful ornaments hanging from the front and back brim and a dark blue-grey robe with embroidery and a red panel in front, with a white robe underneath and red boots.
 He holds a long white piece of wood at waist level, pointing it upward.

 Figure 1: Yi Won